aws-samples/karpenter-with-multus-on-eks/README.md

 ```

 ***NOTE: Keep in mind that the execution of the userdata script (approx. 20s-25s) during bootup contributes to node ready time.
 Otherwise Karpenter node ready time would be around 30s***

+## (Optional) Automatic Assignment of Multus Pod IPs

+If you need to automatically assign the Multus pod IPs as secondary IPs on its corresponding Multus ENIs so traffic can reach to/from the Multus pod IPs, just follow this [Github link](https://github.com/aws-samples/eks-automated-ipmgmt-multus-pods) and use either InitContainer IP management Solution or Sidecar IP management Solution with your application.

 ## Scaling Action